Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Every foreign national registering a marriage in Korea follows the same basic chain, regardless of nationality.

-Step 1: Obtain your home-country civil document.
+Step 1: Get your home-country civil document.
 This is the document that proves you are legally free to marry: not currently married, not below the legal age, and not barred by other restrictions.
 Each country issues this under a different name.
 The Korean term for what it needs to prove is 혼인성립요건구비증명서 (certificate confirming marriage eligibility requirements are met).

 Step 2: Authenticate the document.
 Korean district offices (구청) do not accept plain photocopies or unverified originals of foreign civil documents.
 You need either: